JuliaArrays/StaticArrays.jl/README.md

 ### *FixedSizeArrays* and *ImmutableArrays* compatibility

+Several existing packages for statically sized arrays have been developed for Julia, noteably *FixedSizeArrays* and *ImmutableArrays*.
+Upon consultation, it has been decided to move forward with *StaticArrays* which has found a new home in the *JuliaArrays* github organization.
+It is recommended that new users use this package, and that existing dependent packages consider switching to *StaticArrays* sometime during the life-cycle of Julia v0.5 as development for those other packages may or may not be ongoing.

 You can try `using StaticArrays.FixedSizeArrays` to add some compatibility wrappers for the most commonly used features of the *FixedSizeArrays* package, such as `Vec`, `Mat`, `Point` and `@fsa`.
 These wrappers do not provide a